quovadis-btp/btp-automation/btp-context/readme.md

 <h2 id="btp-automation">1.
 Bootstrap toolkit for business users.</h2>

 Likewise, driving a car, seldom requires opening the bonnet, business users focus on functionality.
-This btp contexts form a generic receipe that makes the setup of a BTP landscape with kyma runtime environment and the BTP backing services a rather pleasant experience for the business users.
+The btp contexts abstraction lays ground for a generic receipe that makes the provisioning and houskeeping of a BTP landscape with kyma runtime environment and BTP backing services a rather pleasant experience for the business users.

 To make this receipe a reality, I have coined a term of a _depleted_ runtime environment that comprises one or several kyma clusters accompanied with a restricted set of BTP services (for instance, a _depleted_ environment may not need to have the XSUAA service entitlement.)